Franjcf/hybridBiotInterFoam/README.rst

 ----------------------------------------------------------------------------

-**Free Flow Cases**
+**Plastic Cases**

-- Test cases related to the verification of the solver in a domain where there is no porous media or just a porous boundary (capillary-driven flows, contact angle implementations, Bretherton thin film-dynamics)
+- Test cases related to the verification of the solver for poroplastic porous media (fracturing in a Hele-Shaw cell and in low-permeability formations).

 .. figure:: /figures/FreeFlow.png
     :align: right